All Episodes

 Linda, you've got to do this.

-You go to your basement, you go to your garage, you go to your attic, you go to your closets, you get every home uh home picture that you have, family picture you have, every home video that you've taken over the years.
+You go to your basement, you go to your garage, you go to your attic, you go to your closets, you get every home picture that you have, family picture you have, every home video that you've taken over the years.

 You just simply put it in the box.

-They will digitize by hand every single family memory, and you know, think of how great it would be to maybe hear from loved ones again that passed away, or how great it'll be for future generations to know what their great great great great great great grandma and grandpa looked and sounded like.
+And, you know, think of how great it would be to maybe hear from loved ones again that passed away or how great it'll be for future generations to know what their great, great, great, great, great, great, great, great, great-grandma and grandpa looked and sounded like.

-Uh, you're doing yours now.
+You're doing yours now.

-Yeah, you know, and I just had a friend she got married, and so like her future mother-in-law, her father used to sing.
+Yeah, you know, and I just had a friend, she got married, and so like her future mother-in-law, her father, used to sing.

 You know, it was like he was part of this big day.

-So these little things like being able to digitize something from a video tape and turn it into an MP3 or an MP4 that you can then give to a videographer or somebody, you know, a DJ to play at a big special event.
+So these little things like being able to digitize something from a videotape and turn it into an MP3 or an MP4 that you can then give to a videographer or somebody, you know, a DJ to play at a big special event.

 I mean, the whole family was just moved to tears.